nicwortel/aggregate-store/README.md

 The goal of Aggregate Store is to be a simple yet effective PHP ORM for [domain-driven design][1] aggregates.

+It has been inspired by my experiences trying to use Doctrine for persisting DDD aggregates, and a recent discussion with [Ross Tuck] and [Jeroen van der Gulik] at a [DomCode] meetup.

 This is an experiment.
 Use this software at your own risk.

 ## Goals